On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature

-\subsection{Completion of the Proof of Theorem \ref{thm:noiseless_lower}}
+\subsection{Completion of the Proof of Theorem \ref{thm:noiseless_lower_exist}}

+The finite function (sub-)class described in Section \ref{app:matern_class} is denoted by $\matsub \subset \mat$.
 We first consider the worst-case criterion.
-Suppose there is an algorithm estimating $I$ for a function $f \in \Fc_{\rm bump}$, and the algorithm has a budget of $T = \frac{M}{2}$.
+Suppose there is an algorithm estimating $I$ for a function $f \in \matsub$, and the algorithm has a budget of $T = \frac{M}{2}$.
 The best this algorithm can do is determine the signs of $\frac{M}{2}$ out of the $M$ bumps.
 For the unexplored regions, being in the worst-case setting, we can make an adversarial argument: The adversary either makes all of these bumps negative or all of them positive, whichever leads to a higher error.
-This leads to two feasible values of $I$ that differ by $\Theta(M I_0)$, which in turn implies that adversarially choosing the worse of the two must give $|I-\hat{I}| = \Omega(M I_0)$.
+This leads to two feasible values of $I$ that differ by $\Theta(M I_0)$, which in turn implies that adversarially choosing the worse of the two must give $|I-\Ihat| = \Omega(M I_0)$.
 Hence, when $T = \frac{M}{2}$, we have

 where \eqref{eq:wst_lower2} uses \eqref{eq:int_lower}, and \eqref{eq:wst_lower3} uses \eqref{eq:choice_M}.
-Substituting \eqref{eq:eps_M} and $T = \frac{M}{2}$ into \eqref{eq:wst_lower3}, we obtain
+Substituting \eqref{eq:eps_M_mat} and $T = \frac{M}{2}$ into \eqref{eq:wst_lower3}, we obtain

 which establishes the desired worst-case lower bound.